malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 **Iteration 1:**

+_Iteration 1_ represents the most common kind of data processing, such as spending multiple processing cycles to refine the identification of something within the visual field.
+While an agent's mind schema may be used to regulate the thought process, the result of Iteration 1 never makes any reference to it.

 Let `x` be an inference produced as the result of a processing step, such that it does not draw any reference to `M` (ie: if `x` is a value then `x ∉ M`, or if `x` is a relation of two values then `x = relation(a, b)` such that `a ∉ M` and `b ∉ M`, or if `x` is a relation involving a set then `x = relation(a, B)` such that `a ∉ M` and `B ⊄ M`).
-Given some sense input or past state `s`, a processing step is characterised as visceral loop _Iteration 1_ if it is of the following form:
+Given some sense input or past state `s`, a processing step is characterised as visceral loop Iteration 1 if it is of the following form:

 * `f(s, E ∪ B ∪ M) -> x`

 **Iteration 2:**

+_Iteration 2_ processing steps draw conclusions that relate past thought actions and conclusions to the agent's theory of mind and to the agent's concept of its identity.
+For example, concluding that a past data state or non-physical action is classified as "thought", concluding whether the primary source of a past data state was external or internal, or relating the fact of an internal source to the agent's concept of "I".

-_Iteration 2_ requires an agent to have sufficient representational capabilities to produce inferences that represent relations involving `M`.
+Iteration 2 requires an agent to have sufficient representational capabilities to produce inferences that represent relations involving `M`.
 Given some prior inference `y`, a processing step is characterised as visceral loop Iteration 2 if it is of the following form, and the relation with respect to `M` is non-empty, and it can not be characterised as Iteration 3:

 * `f(y, E ∪ B ∪ M) -> relation(y, M)`

 **Iteration 3:**

-_Iteration 3_ likewise requires that the agent can represent relations involving `M`.
+_Iteration 3_ is a special case of what would otherwise be Iteration 2, but it implies stricter requirements on the agent's introspective and representational capabilities.
+Iteration 3 covers the ability for the agent to develop a summary of its own mental capabilities (ie: some subset `m ⊂ M`), and to consider that in relation to its conception of mental capabilities in general (ie: `M`).

 Given some prior inference `relation(z, M)`, and some subset of beliefs `m ⊂ M`, a processing step is characterised as visceral loop _Iteration 3_ if it is of the following form and the relation with respect to `M` is non-empty:

 * `f(relation(z, M), E ∪ B ∪ M) -> relation(m, M)`

-Iteration 1 represents the most common kind of data processing, such as spending multiple processing cycles to refine the identification of something within the visual field.
-While an agent's mind schema may be used to regulate the thought process, the result of Iteration 1 never makes any reference to it.

-Iteration 2 processing steps draw conclusions that relate past thought actions and conclusions to the agent's theory of mind and to the agent's concept of its identity.
-For example, concluding that a past data state or non-physical action is classified as "thought", concluding whether the primary source of a past data state was external or internal, or relating the fact of an internal source to the agent's concept of "I".

-Iteration 3 is a special case of what would otherwise be Iteration 2, but it implies stricter requirements on the agent's introspective and representational capabilities.
-Iteration 3 covers the ability for the agent to develop a summary of its own mental capabilities (ie: some subset `m ⊂ M`), and to consider that in relation to its conception of mental capabilities in general (ie: `M`).

 # Consciousness